 For a Dispatchable Asset Related Demand, the quantity and price pairs of its Blocks may be modified.

-(d) Following the completion of the initial Reserve Adequacy Analysis and throughout the Operating Day, a Market Participant may not modify any of the following Demand Reduction Offer parameters: price and demand reduction quantity pairs, Interruption Cost, Demand Response Resource Start-Up Time, Demand Response Resource Notification Time, Minimum Reduction Time, and Minimum Time Between Reductions
+(d) Following the completion of the initial Reserve Adequacy Analysis and throughout the Operating Day, a Market Participant may not modify any of the following Demand Reduction Offer parameters: price and demand reduction quantity pairs, Interruption Cost, Demand Response Resource Start-Up Time, Demand Response Resource Notification Time, Minimum Reduction Time, and Minimum Time Between Reductions.
+Following the completion of the initial Reserve Adequacy Analysis and throughout the Operating Day, a Market Participant may not modify any of the following Baseline Deviation Offer parameters: price and baseline deviation quantity pairs, Deviation Cost, Demand Response Distributed Energy Resource Aggregation Start-Up Time, Demand Response Distributed Energy Resource Aggregation Notification Time, Minimum Deviation Time, and Minimum Time Between Deviations.

 (e) During the Operating Day, a Market Participant may request to Self-Schedule a Generator Asset or Dispatchable Asset Related Demand or may request to cancel a Self-Schedule for a Generator Asset or Dispatchable Asset Related Demand.
 The ISO will honor the request so long as it will not cause or worsen a reliability constraint.
 If the ISO is able to honor a Self-Schedule request, a Generator Asset will be permitted to come online at its Economic Minimum Limit and a Dispatchable Asset Related Demand will be dispatched to its Minimum Consumption Limit.
-A Market Participant may not request to Self-Schedule a Demand Response Resource.
+A Market Participant may not request to Self-Schedule a Demand Response Resource or a Demand Response Distributed Energy Resource Aggregation.
 A Market Participant may cancel the Self-Schedule of a Continuous Storage Generator Asset or a Continuous Storage DARD only by declaring the facility unavailable.

 (f) During the Operating Day, in the event that in a given hour a Market Participant seeks to modify a Supply Offer or Demand Bid after the deadline for modifications specified in Section III.1.10.9(c), then: